chrishaining/python_natural_language_processing/README.md

 ## __top_ten_ngrams.py__
 This program takes a text and displays the top ten two-word, three-word and five-word phrases by frequency.

 ---

+## __text_generator.py__
+This program takes two training texts to learn from then.
+These should be from the same author (in this case, Homer, so it's debatable if they are the same author!).
+The program analyses the text and generates a short text in the style of the author of the training texts.

+---